MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 ## How do I fill out the marketing section in Partner Center?

-The following section walks you through all the marketing-related items that you need to fill out in Partner Center prior to submitting your app to AppSource.
+The following section walks you through the marketing-related components, that is, *offer setup*, *properties*, *offer listing*, and *availability*, which you need to fill out in Partner Center prior to submitting your app to AppSource.

 ### Offer Setup